 Arm yourself with these tried and tested tools and techniques to provide the best experience for your clients in every coaching situation.

-A complete resource for both in-house and external coaches, 50 Top Tools for Coaching presents the techniques required to face every coaching situation.
-Full of templates, checklists, hints and tips, it covers how to assess the needs of clients, select the right tool for the circumstance and deliver effective coaching with confidence.
-The book reflects on all key areas from the start of an assignment to its finish, including: setting up and managing the coaching relationship; understanding and resolving conflict; increasing client confidence; enhancing client performance; communicating and influencing; and developing a leadership style.
-It offers examples throughout on how the tools have helped coaches be more successful.
+A complete resource for both in-house and external coaches, 50 Top Tools for Coaching presents the techniques required for every coaching situation.
+Full of exercises, models, checklists and templates, it covers how to assess the needs of clients, select the right tool for the circumstance and deliver effective coaching with confidence.
+The book focuses on every stage of the coaching process, from setting up and managing the coaching relationship, understanding and resolving conflict, developing client confidence and performance to enhancing leadership styles and planning for the future.
+Supporting hints and tips are found throughout explaining how these tools help coaches be more successful.

 This is one of the few books I keep returning to.
 Whether you are a new coach or an experienced coach there are always things that you can learn or remind yourself of how to do better.
 Gillian and Ro have a wonderful knack of explaining what to do in a very practical way as well as sharing the benefits of doing so both for yourself and for the client.
 A great handbook for every coach's bookshelf!